International Clarinet Workshop

 Ron Selka, Principal Clarinetist of the Israel Philharmonic Orchestra, has appeared in recitals and chamber music concerts in Europe, the USA and Israel.
 He has performed as a soloist with the Israel Philharmonic Orchestra under the baton of Maestro Zubin Mehta as well as with the Jerusalem Symphony Orchestra, the Israel Symphony Orchestra, Rishon Lezion and the IDF Chamber Orchestra.
 An active chamber musician, Ron Selka was a prizewinner in both the Coleman and Fischoff Chamber Music Competitions in the USA (1994).
 He has collaborated with artists such as Maxim Vengerov, Julian Rachlin and Mischa Maisky, Mira Zakai & Aviram Reichert.
 He is a faculty member of the Buchmann-Mehta School of Music in Tel Aviv University and frequently records for Israel Radio.
 Born in Israel, he studied with Mr. Eli Heifetz and Mr. Richard Lesser.
 He earned his B.M. and M.M. at Indiana University, Bloomington, where he studied with Eli Eban and James Campbell and where he won the Woodwind Concerto Competition (1994). www.ronselka.com

-Currently based in Minneapolis, Minnesota, Lisa Perry is the clarinet instructor at Bemidji State University.
-Dr. Perry plays regularly with the North Carolina Symphony Orchestra and has also appeared with the North Carolina Master Chorale, and the Stamford International Chamber Music Festival (UK).
+Currently based in Johnson City, Tennessee, Lisa Perry is the clarinet instructor at East Tennessee State University.
+Dr. Perry has appeared with the North Carolina Symphony Orchestra, the North Carolina Master Chorale, and the Stamford International Chamber Music Festival (UK).
 Dr. Perry has assisted at the Interlochen Center for Arts Clarinet Academy and is currently on faculty at Blue Lake Fine Arts Camp in Michigan and the International Music Camp in North Dakota/Canada.
 Dr. Perry earned her Doctor of Musical Arts degree in clarinet performance at the University of Minnesota, where she studied with Alexander Fiterstein.
 Dr. Perry was a teaching assistant and Berneking fellowship recipient at the University of Minnesota.
 She received her Master of Music degree in clarinet performance at Florida State University and holds a Bachelor of Music degree in clarinet performance from East Carolina University. www.lisawperry.com